frialey63/rosta/README.md

 better sitrep view for manager on calendar using background events (overview rota for next 3 months?)

-rules for add >1 entry on a day

 rationalise employee and volunteer capabilities

-day/event update

 ## Bugs